joshayoung/joshayoung_website/src/pages/quotes.md

 "The easiest code to refactor is code that doesn't exist." - Ben Orenstein

 "Depending on an abstraction is always safer than depending on a concretion because by its very nature, the abstraction is more stable." - Practical Object-Oriented Design (book)

+"Weeks of programming can save you hours of planning."